aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 Membership of the CoC is by nomination by a core developer and a vote by all core developers.
-A vote by the core developers which will stay open for 7 days.
+A vote by the core developers will stay open for 7 days.
 CoC committee membership votes are subject to:

 * a 2/3 majority of all cast votes, and